Who is McCarthy, Burgess & Wolff?

 McCarthy, Burgess & Wolff Complaints

 Most third-party collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If a debt collector is harassing you, you may want to consider filing a complaint.
+Most complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If you are being harassed, consider filing a complaint.

 Your Rights When Dealing with McCarthy, Burgess & Wolff

-• McCarthy, Burgess & Wolff may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- McCarthy, Burgess & Wolff cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• McCarthy, Burgess & Wolff must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- McCarthy, Burgess & Wolff must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• McCarthy, Burgess & Wolff cannot threaten to have you arrested or imprisoned over unpaid debts.
+- McCarthy, Burgess & Wolff cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove McCarthy, Burgess & Wolff From Your Credit Report Today!